konradgorecki/tester-finder/readme.md

 set JAVA_HOME "Path"
 ```

-Application is setup is such a way, that Gradle will be downloaded from the internet.
+Application is set up in such a way that Gradle will be downloaded from the internet.
 On the next steps Gradle will download all necessary dependencies (npm included) and
 build the application.
 As part of this automated build, frontend build (by npm install)
 will be performed, so the instructions placed below are the only ones needed to run the